xMikeCruz/TheMetalBall/README.md

 # TheMetalBall
-Build of my game "TheMetalBall" still in development.
+Build of my game "TheMetalBall" which is still in development.

 You can downloud it here too: [https://mike-cruz.itch.io/thelastzaxxon](https://mike-cruz.itch.io/the-metal-ball)